VLOOKUP with TRUE

 Now take a look at the below data set in excel.

-Above we have numbers from 3 to 20 and on the right-hand side we have lookup value number as 14 but this number does not exist in the main numbers table.
+Above, we have numbers from 3 to 20, and on the right-hand side, we have a lookup value number as 14, but this number does not exist in the main numbers table.

 Now first apply the VLOOKUP function with FALSE as the range lookup criteria to find the exact match.

-Now hit enter key to get the result of the formula.
+Now hit the enter key to get the result of the formula.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 We have got an error value of not available #N/A as a result.